intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/webui_quickstart.md

 You can verify and edit the loaded instruction template in the `Instruction template` field.
 You can also manually select an instruction template from `Saved instruction templates` and click `load` to load it into `Instruction template`.
-You can add custom template files to this list in `/instruction-templates/` [folder](https://github.com/intel-analytics/text-generation-webui/tree/bigdl-llm/instruction-templates).
+You can add custom template files to this list in `/instruction-templates/` [folder](https://github.com/intel-analytics/text-generation-webui/tree/ipex-llm/instruction-templates).
 <!-- For instance, the automatically loaded instruction template for `chatGLM3` model is incorrect, and you should manually select the `chatGLM3` instruction template. -->

 ### Tested models
-We have tested the following models with `bigdl-llm` using Text Generation WebUI.
+We have tested the following models with `ipex-llm` using Text Generation WebUI.

 | Model | Notes |
 |-------|-------|